himu007/KMD-CC-Token-Test-Guide/faq.md

 **Q:  Does each additional contract require a hard fork?**

-A: It depends on what you mean, how it was deployed and if any specific CC contracts were done.
+A: adding support for a new contract would require a hardfork.
+It also depends on what you mean, how it was deployed and if any specific CC contracts were done.

 Q: